spatialillusions/milsymbol/docs/README.md

 ## Draw instruction

-The symbols in milsymbol is drawn using JSON draw instructions `drawInstruction`, these are then converted into Canvas draw instructions, or SVG output.
+The symbols in milsymbol are drawn using JSON draw instructions `drawInstruction`, these are then converted into Canvas draw instructions, or SVG output.